 Debt and Deficit: Key Data Points from Pew Research

-The public again put emphasis on the need to deal with the budget deficit, with 70% saying, in a February survey, that it was essential for the White House and Congress to address it this year.
+Last year, 70% of the public had said in a February survey, that it was essential for the White House and Congress to address it in 2013.

 Not surprisingly, partisans have markedly different views on many of the debt reduction ideas.

-Still, most Americans see a need for a combination of cutting major programs and increasing taxes to reduce the deficit.
+Still, most Americans in our February 2013 survey saw a need for a combination of cutting major programs and increasing taxes to reduce the deficit.

-There are partisan differences on the question of deficit-cutting strategy.
+There were partisan differences on the question of deficit-cutting strategy.

-In a survey last December, the public gave Democrats an edge when it comes to which party can do a better job dealing with Medicare and Social Security, though the parties run nearly even on dealing with the deficit.
+In a survey in December 2012, the public gave Democrats an edge when it comes to which party can do a better job dealing with Medicare and Social Security, though the parties run nearly even on dealing with the deficit.

-While there has been little change in public views on government spending in the last two years, the long-term trend over the past quarter-century is, for the most part, away from spending growth.
+While there was little change in public views on government spending in the two years prior to our February 2013 survey, the long-term trend over the past quarter-century is, for the most part, away from spending growth.